tvedtorama/bossid-wasteiq-compare/README.md

 Default GraphQL url: http://127.0.0.1:3000/publicgraphql

 Except that on Windows, envs must be set with SET.
+Except that you can use `.env` files.